Watercooler Pick

 What it’s about:

 Based on M.O.
-Walsh’s novel of the same name, The Big Door Prize asks what you would do if a machine that appeared out of nowhere told you what your life’s potential is.
+Walsh’s novel of the same name, The Big Door Prize asks a big philosophical question: what would you do if a machine that appeared out of nowhere told you what your life’s potential is?
 That’s exactly what happens to the residents of Deerfield, a small town in Louisiana.
-Each episode follows a different Deerfield citizen as they discover their supposed potential and how it affects them and those around them.
+Each episode follows a different Deerfield citizen as they discover their supposed destiny — and how it affects them and everyone around them.

 Names you might know: